 The 152nd Airlift Wing Director of Psychological Health (DPH) provides short term/brief solution focused counseling that addresses general conditions of living, life skills, improving relationships at home and at work, stress management, adjustment issues, marital problems, parenting, and grief and loss, to service members and their families.

-The services of the DPH are confidential and provided free of charge.
-The goal of the Psychological Health Program is to address your concerns in the quickest, least restrictive, most convenient, and least costly manner while strictly respecting your confidentiality.
+The services of the DPH are confidential within the guidelines of the program and provided free of charge.
+The goal of the Psychological Health Program is to address your concerns in the quickest, least restrictive, most convenient, and least costly manner while respecting your confidentiality.
 Everything is confidential with a few exceptions that are explained prior to counseling.

 Program services are easily accessible.
 The Director of Psychological Health is available to provide telephone consultation as well as face-to-face consultation.
 If you believe you or one of your family members might need assistance, please do not hesitate to contact me.